 This function takes a localizable argument, which gives information on where the user clicks on the source.
 Here we do something only if the user clicks on the declaration of a variable whose type is a function (i.e. when the user clicked on a function declaration or definition).
 In that case, we add an item to the popup menu, that calls the callback function if clicked.
 The callback function calls a Frama-C GUI function that displays a graph from dot printing functions.
-It uses several important Frama-C APIs: Globals and Kernel_function which contains several functions for manipulating globals and functions.
+It uses several important Frama-C APIs: Globals and Kernel_function, which contain several functions for manipulating globals and functions.

-A script is not an ideal environment for extending the GUI.
-In particular, the GUI OCaml modules are available only when the script is loaded with frama-c-gui, and not when loaded with frama-c.
-When the user wants to view CFG from the GUI, then outputing the CFG of all functions in cfg.out is useless.
-We will now see how to cope with these problems, by promoting the script into a true plug-in.
+Note that this GUI extension could also have been done through a script (instead of a plug-in), but it would have been less than ideal.
+In particular, the GUI OCaml modules are available only when a script is loaded with frama-c-gui, and not when loaded with frama-c.
+When the user wants to view the CFG from the GUI, outputting the CFG of all functions in cfg.out is useless.
+A better architectural solution is to split our plug-in in several files, with its own Makefile, to better manage its functionalities.